matheus-nicolay/bbb2.7-stress-test/README.md

 4) Run `make stress` to launch the test suite

+## Issues
+- BigBlueButton main language needs to be english
+- Docker and docker-compose needs to be installed in the running machine as normal user (not sudo)
+- `make stress` command needs to be running as normal user (not sudo)

 ## Contributing

 This project is intended to be community-driven, so please, do not hesitate to